 Micro-blogging

 Many people are turning to news that is even more direct and immediate, such as the micro-blogging pioneered by Twitter.
 An evolution of instant messaging in many ways, micro-blogging is asynchronous, hyper-short and enables one-to-many communication.
-To be sure, Twitter’s driving question—“What are you doing?”—has produced inanities such as, “rowell23: Wiping my dog’s butt!”
 However, individuals have also broken important news on Twitter.
 For example, the first published image of the Hudson River US Airways crash came from a mobile phone via Twitter (right) and content from Twitter led coverage of the Iranian election.
 In many ways, Iran’s example epitomizes the future of independent journalism.
 People on the ground posted thousands of first-hand reports a minute that circumvented the government and state-controlled media.
 Yet, misinformation was rampant.
 Readers inside and outside the country had difficulty separating the noise from the most relevant and reliable information, and everyone desperately needed help making sense of the information.
 People turned to curators such as Andrew Sullivan The New Yorker called his Daily Dish “a high point of Web journalism.”Twitter also plans to enable users to verify their real identity as well as protect it from oppressive authorities.
 In the future, a mix of journalists and technology may solve the noise problem.

 Live online video